ansys/pyansys-dev-guide/doc/source/packaging/templates.rst

 -------------------------

 The ``pyansys-advanced`` template is an enhanced version of the ``pyansys`` template.
-It ships with the same files as the preceding template but also includes additional
+It ships with the same directories and files and supports additional features:
-features:

 - Allows you to select the project file (``setup.py`` or ``pyproject.toml``)
-- Uses `Tox`_ for testing and task automation
+- Uses `tox`_ for testing and task automation
-- Includes GitHub Actions for CI purposes
+- Includes `GitHub Actions`_ for CI purposes
 - Uses `pre-commit`_ for checking coding style

-To create a project based on the ``pyansys-advanced`` template, run this code:
+To create a project based on the ``pyansys-advanced`` template, run this command:

 .. code:: bash